 On the Job Car Accident Lawyers in Phoenix

 If you have been injured in a car accident while on the job, then you may be entitled to compensation from both your workers' comp insurance and the responsible driver.
-To ensure you get the optimal settlement you deserve, get in touch with the premier Phoenix personal injury lawyers at Breyer Law Offices, P.C. today.
+To ensure you get the optimal settlement you deserve, get in touch with the premier Phoenix personal injury lawyers at The Husband & Wife Law Team today.
 We can assess the strength of your claim and provide you with a full understanding of your legal options in a free consultation.
 Call us at (602) 457-6222.

 Whether you were injured while working as a truck driver, salesman, construction worker, delivery driver, or in another employment position which required driving duties, our legal team can help you get coverage for all resulting damages, including medical expenses, property damage, lost wages, pain and suffering and more.
 We handle all cases on a contingency fee basis, meaning you won't have to pay us any attorney fees until you get a settlement or verdict.